 A majority of Southeastern students find remunerative employment in the churches within a 200 mile radius of the Seminary.
-Although the Field Ministries Office of the Formation in Ministry Program offers assistance to every student who wishes the opportunity for ministry, it cannot guarantee a position to any student.
+Although the Student Field Ministries Office offers assistance to every student who wishes the opportunity for ministry, it cannot guarantee a position to any student.